 Parents may request a conference with the specialists or classroom teacher at any

 point in the school year.
-The reading and math specialists are encouraged to attend parent conferences that are requested by the classroom teacher as much as possible in an effort to respect your time and collaborate as a parent/teacher/specialist team.
-I would like more understanding of the third grade retention program and summer reading program.
+The reading specialist is encouraged to attend parent conferences that are requested by the classroom teacher as much as possible in an effort to respect your time and collaborate as a parent/teacher/specialist team.

 What is the student-teacher-parent compact?